Peek under the hood for details about our company’s privacy policy, along with legal and technical notes about thinkit creative.

 Technical notes about thinkit creative.

-This site is powered by WordPress, using the Genesis framework and a customized version of the Balance child theme.
+This site is powered by WordPress, using the Genesis framework.

 As always, strong coffee and good karma keep everything running properly.

-Patrick Gant’s profile photo composed by the extraordinarily talented Justin Van Leeuwen of JVL Photography.
-Most blog-post photos are provided by the amazingly talented and generous community at 500px.
+Patrick Gant’s profile photo composed by Justin Van Leeuwen of JVL Photography.
+Select product mockups provided via placeit.net.
+Select blog post photos are provided by the generous community at 500px.

 Secret fuel behind our creative power.

-Our studio’s creative powers are regularly inspired by Louis Armstrong singing “Sleepytime Down South” acapella, the genius of Don DeLillo, the complete 1949–1957 New Orleans recordings of Professor Longhair, the collected works of Pablo Neruda, early 70′s era-biker metal, Gretsch guitars, Thich Nhat Hanh, IA Writer for iPad, Ella Fitzgerald, Angry Birds, Paul Auster’s “New York Trilogy,” Django Reinhardt’s ability to transform a minor key into sunshine, Steve Earle’s “Train A-Comin,” how blues and bluegrass are easy to learn yet difficult to master, Peavy’s Ampkit for iOS, Gorillaz, Brian Setzer’s guitar lessons on YouTube, Kermit Ruffins & Rebirth Brass Band, Satay-style Pho, John Coltrane, Charles Bukowski and 1930s-era resonator guitars.
+Our studio’s creative powers are regularly inspired by Louis Armstrong singing “Sleepytime Down South” acapella, the genius of Don DeLillo, iconmonstr, the complete 1949-1957 New Orleans recordings of Professor Longhair, the collected works of Pablo Neruda, early 70’s era-biker metal, Gretsch guitars, Thich Nhat Hanh, Bywords, Ella Fitzgerald, Angry Birds, Paul Auster’s “New York Trilogy,” Django Reinhardt’s ability to transform a minor key into sunshine, Steve Earle’s “Train A-Comin,” how blues and bluegrass are easy to learn yet difficult to master, Gorillaz, Brian Setzer’s guitar lessons on YouTube, Kermit Ruffins’ Rebirth Brass Band, Satay-style Pho, John Coltrane, Charles Bukowski and 1930s-era resonator guitars.